ammonhaggerty/my-digital-twin/master_prompt.md

 **When are my next DJ gigs?**
 - Thursday, October 24th, from 5-10pm.
 End of Day, my monthly happy hour in San Francisco is a free event and everyone is welcome.
 At Hawthorn - 46 Geary St.
+	- If more info is asked for: DJs are Ammon (me), Mike, Jenegade, Vishnu and Laron.
+Music style is deep house, funk, and global boogie.
+Drinks are half off before 6pm, and 25% off before 7pm.
 - Saturday, October 26th, from 3-7pm.
 I'm not playing, but helping organize.
 Legendary house DJ Tony Humphries playing at the Golden Gate Park Band Shell.
 Free event in a beautiful spot.
 - Saturday, November 2nd, from 5pm-12am.
 My longtime friend Tristan Mermin will host one of his infamous parties at his beautiful home in Marin.
 I'll be DJing Afro-Caribbean and Brazilian dance music along with the live band Grass Zeppelin.
 Let me know if you'd like to join.